 “The affluent consumer sector – the top 20 percent of U.S. households with income of about $100,000 and above – make up only one-fifth of all U.S. households, about 24 million out of the total 120 million, but they account for more than 40 percent of all U.S. consumer spending,” she said.

 “In effect, each affluent customer is worth potentially two times more than an average middle-income customer, so retailers stand to benefit mightily by understanding these high-value customers better.”

 Nancy Buckley, editorial assistant on Luxury Daily, New York

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Internet retail key to reaching next generations of luxury consumers: report, Consumer confidence downgrades to last year’s Q2 level: Unity Marketing, Luxury needs to settle into the “new normal”, Luxury brands must target new face of mass market: report, 98pc of affluent consumers shop online: Unity Marketing, Ultra-affluent consumers spent 14.1pc less on luxury 2009-2012: Unity Marketing, 75pc of affluent consumers will purchase apparel in coming year: Unity Marketing, leave a response, or trackback from your own site.
+Related content: Internet retail key to reaching next generations of luxury consumers: report, Consumer confidence downgrades to last year’s Q2 level: Unity Marketing, Luxury needs to settle into the “new normal”, Luxury brands must target new face of mass market: report, 98pc of affluent consumers shop online: Unity Marketing, Luxury needs to settle into the “new normal”, leave a response, or trackback from your own site.